swimtrunks/webpage-v.2/src/lib/posts/sveltekit-website-redesign.md

 ## Next up:

-I am planning on cleaning up the code, and making a branch strictly for those who just want a template for a Sveltekit app complete with comments and a good readme to provide guidance and insight.
+I am planning on cleaning up the code, and making a branch strictly for those who just want a template for a SvelteKit app complete with comments and a good readme to provide guidance and insight.
 I have already started working on the documentation and hopefully that will be up sooner rather than later.
 In the meantime feel free to open up pull requests on this post or the page in itself if you see something that needs correcting (fully open to criticism), or maybe you want to just use my page as a starting off point now rather than later?
 This is all free to use, go crazy!

 ## Would I do it all again?

 Yea!
-I think Svelte / Sveltekit is pretty smooth and ultimately it was the most fun I have had while working on a personal project in awhile.
+I think Svelte / SvelteKit is pretty smooth and ultimately it was the most fun I have had while working on a personal project in awhile.
 I would suggest anyone who is curious about it to give it a chance.